Hospital Medicine and Health Disparities

 Although Study Abroad partners with outside organizations for some aspects of Summer Abroad Internships, the official provider for these programs is UC Davis Study Abroad, and course credit is issued by UC Davis.

 Internship Placement Process

-After students enroll through UC Davis Study Abroad in the South Africa—Healthcare Challenges Summer Internship program, they will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
+After you enroll through UC Davis Study Abroad in the South Africa—Hospital Medicine & Health Disparities Summer Internship program, you will receive instructions for completing a separate application and portal for this program’s partner, Child Family Health International (CFHI).
 CFHI’s process includes a supplemental application.
-Note that some CFHI programs include placements and activities at multiple internship sites while others place students at one internship for the duration of the program.
+Note that some CFHI programs include placements and activities at multiple internship sites while others may place you at one internship for the duration of the program.
 No interviews are required in the placement process.

 The first couple of days at the program site will be devoted to orienting you to the city, clinical sites, transportation, and other logistical matters.
-Clinical rotations will usually take place during the day for 6 to 8 hours, five days a week, generally from 8 am to 4pm.
-Private transportation will be provided to and from clinical sites, both in Cape Town, as well as the rural rotation outside of Cape Town.
-Clinical rotation sites may include:
+Clinical rotations will usually take place during the day for 6-8 hours, five days a week, generally from 8 a.m. to 4 p.m.
+Private transportation will be provided to and from clinical sites, both in Cape Town, as well as from the rural rotation sites outside of Cape Town.

 Students participating in UC Davis Study Abroad Internships are eligible to receive Transcript Notation (TN).
 Transcript notation documents your academically approved internship on your official UC Davis transcript.
 By having your experience noted, it provides proof of where and when you participated in an internship.
 This is especially valuable for international internships that may be difficult for a prospective employer or program to contact.

 Transcript Notation is a process you’ll start within the first two weeks of your internship placement through Handshake, the tool UC Davis Internship and Career Center uses to connect students and employers.